Karimi-Lab/inucs/README.md

    A smaller range from the above matrix is selected by specifying: chromosome beginning-of-range end-of-range

+#### Future Scalability Improvements:

+The interaction pairs input file is very large and currently we start with breaking it down to smaller chunks for each chromosomes and orientation.
+This does help with scalability!
+However, the resulting chunks are still too large requiring substantial RAM to perform steps such as table sorting as mentioned before.
+It is possible to further break down these chuck into yet smaller pieces, which will in turn improve scalability further allowing to deal with even larger data requiring even less RAM, for example.

 ### 3.4 Runtime Measurements

 As mentioned, currently we have not taken advantage of multiprocessing yet for the program.
 Thus, our runtime measurements are using a single CPU core on both the PC and HPC server examples below.

-#### Example 1: Yeast Data
+#### Example 1: *S. cerevisiae* Data

-The `inucs` application can process yeast data on a regular PC.
+The `inucs` application can process *S. cerevisiae* data on a regular PC.
 For one example run, we have used a

 > Laptop, using one core from a Intel(R) Core(TM) i7-8565U CPU, with 16 GB of RAM, running Windows 10.

-The yeast data used:
+The *S. cerevisiae* data used:

 * For `<nucs>`, 77,060 nucleosomes
-* For `<interacts>`, 24,163,427 DNA interactions
+* For `<interacts>`, 24,163,427 interactions pairs
 * With a resulting nucleosome interaction **matrix size** of **77,060**nucs x **77,060**nucs

 The `prepare` commands, takes less than ***4 minutes*** to complete for this example.